sugandhi-ms/nodejs-webhook-channel-lifecycle/README.md

 We'd love to get your feedback about the Microsoft Graph Webhook sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/microsoftgraph/nodejs-webhooks-rest-sample/issues) section of this repository.

-Questions about Microsoft Graph in general should be posted to [Stack Overflow](https://stackoverflow.com/questions/tagged/MicrosoftGraph).
-Make sure that your questions or comments are tagged with *[MicrosoftGraph]*.
+Questions about Microsoft Graph in general should be posted to [Microsoft Q&A](https://docs.microsoft.com/answers/products/graph).
+Make sure that your questions or comments are tagged with the relevant Microsoft Graph tag.

-You can suggest changes for Microsoft Graph on [UserVoice](https://microsoftgraph.uservoice.com/).

 ## Additional resources